 Organic cotton yarn refers to yarn that has been farmed in a specific way.
 When appropriately farmed, organic cotton yarn is created using methods that are less harmful and have much less impact on the environment than in traditional cotton farming.
 However, this is not always the case, as we will explore below.
 What you should know to start with is that yarn labeled organic is supposed to have been grown without pesticides or chemical fertilizers.

 02 of 05

 Environmental Benefits of Organic Cotton Yarn

-The reason that a lot of people are interested in sourcing organic cotton yarn is because they have environmental concerns about conventionally-farmed cotton, which also extend to concerns about how pesticide-treated cotton can affect human health.
+The reason that a lot of people are interested in sourcing organic cotton yarn is that they have environmental concerns about conventionally-farmed cotton, which also extends to concerns about how pesticide-treated cotton can affect human health.

 Cotton is a favorite target of pests, which means that conventional farmers usually treat their cotton crops with toxic pesticides.
 That leads to some pretty serious environmental concerns.
 For one thing, pesticides can end up contaminating groundwater, rivers, streams, and lakes.
 This can have all kinds of unintended consequences -- harming wildlife, polluting waters that are necessary for drinking, watering crops, and supporting wildlife.

 Farmed as intended, organic cotton yarn addresses some of these concerns with alternative practices.
 For example, instead of dumping toxic synthetic chemicals onto the crops, organic farmers often find ways to attract critters that naturally eat the pests that like to devour their cotton crops.
 They also use other methods, such as crop rotation, that are beneficial to the soil.